Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Training details

 \section{Training details}

-Computing the gradient of the first term in the composed objective (Equation~\eqref{eqn:composed-objective}) requires computing the partition function of $p_\beta(y \mid y')p_\theta(y' \mid x)$, marginalizing over outputs $y'$.
+If we exactly compute the log-likelihood of the denoised output instead of the first term of the composed objective (Equation~\eqref{eqn:composed-objective}), this would require computing $\int_{y'} p_\beta(y \mid y')p_\theta(y' \mid x)$, marginalizing over outputs $y'$.
 Since the output space is large, this is intractable.
 Instead, we optimize a lower bound on the log-likelihood of the composed predictor.
 To see this, note that the log-likelihood of the composed predictor is lower bounded by the first term of the objective via Jensen's inequality:

 To optimize Equation~\eqref{eqn:composed-objective} where the output space is discrete, we use the REINFORCE estimate of the gradient for the first term~\cite{williams1992simple}.
 We do not use the Gumbel-softmax reparameterization here since the Transformer model autoregressively conditions on its discrete outputs, but different choices of the base model can enable use of reparameterized gradients.